LibertyAces/BitSwanPump/doc/source/examples/connectionES/connectionES.rst

 The configuration file can contain additional information depending on your implementation.
 However it is important that it contains:

-- index: name of the index that will be used to store your data in ES
+- `index` : name of the index that will be used to store your data in ES
-- url: URL of your connection with ES
+- `url` : URL of your connection with ES
-- doctype: type of the document, default is `_doc`
+- `doctype` : type of the document, default is `_doc`

 For more information visit our quickstart to using configs <link TODO>